evanx/redishub-legacy/README.md

 ##### Role-based keyspace access control

-Admins can control which certs (or the public) can access their keyspaces, and if read-only, or add-only.
+Admins can control which certs can access their private keyspaces, and if read-only or add-only.

 ##### Export and import to JSON